openstack-archive/kwapi/doc/source/glossary.rst

      An action triggered whenever a meter reaches a certain threshold.

    probe
-     A wattmeter sensor or network device.
+     A wattmeter sensor.
 A wattmeter can have only one probe (usually the IPMI cards), or multiple probes (usually the PDUs).
-     A network device usually have multiples probes that correspond to his network interfaces.
-One probe is defined for incoming traffic and one for outgoing traffic.